formatjs/formatjs/README.md

   <MyComponent locales={GlobalLocales} formats={GlobalFormats} product="Mac Mini" price=200 deadline=1390518044403 />,
   document.getElementById('example')
 );
-// - english output: "Mac Mini will cost €200 if ordered by 6:00 PM"
+// - English output: "Mac Mini will cost €200 if ordered by 6:00 PM"
 ```

 _Note: `IntlMessage()` will take care of caching internal structures for date and numbers to avoid creating unnecessary objects by reusing existing instances when similar formats are applied._